yuwei4891/DerianoLab-HTGTS/README.md

 The common tools were used including: PERL; BWA; samtools; ea-utils; circos; bedtools; R

-The procedures for processing sequencing reads from Mi-Seq sequencing fastq reads:
+The procedures for processing sequencing reads from MiSeq sequencing fastq reads: